Gamecocks in pro baseball

 Jackie Bradley Jr., OF, Boston

-Hitting .175 with one triple, one homer and six RBIs in 16 games.
+Hitting .192 with one double, one triple, two homers and seven RBIs in 21 games.
 Has stolen one base.

 Sam Dyson, RHP, Texas